 Andy Willoughby, Black River Sonnets

-Inspired by Trout Fishing in America and the Finnish Leminkainen myth, Willoughby crosses the river Tees and the black river of the underworld in search of the literary form that will make sense of death, in a comic post-Beat travelogue to Hell and back.
+Inspired by Trout Fishing in America and the Finnish Leminkainen myth, Willoughby crosses the river Tees and the black river of the underworld in search of the literary form that can make sense of death.
+A comic post-Beat, mock epic, high-octane journey to Hell and back.
+1 September. £7.99.